-Your whole family won’t believe this creamy Dairy Free Vegan Macaroni & Cheese contains no dairy!
+Your whole family won’t believe this creamy Dairy Free Macaroni and Cheese contains no dairy!
 It will satisfy the pickiest of eaters!

 When I gave up dairy it was very difficult for me to also give up my macaroni and cheese.
 Well… okay, honestly it was hard to give up cow’s milk dairy cheese in general.